 Command SCAN

 Command Syntax SCAN

 Arguments None

 Description Commands the DTS to scan the thermocouples and send Scan packets to the client.
 Data are returned immediately if XSCANTRIG is set to 0.
 If XSCANTRIG is set to 1, data will be returned after a hardware trigger, or a software trigger.
 For more information on software triggers, refer to the SCAN TRIGGER command.
 For Hardware trigger requirements, refer to the Trigger Requirements section.

 Returns Scan data formatted by the setting of EU, BIN, and FORMAT.
 Refer to the examples for more information.
 When FORMAT is set to 0, a channel status code will be returned with the data for each channel.
-If multiple errors exist the code with the highest priority will be the only code displayed
+If multiple errors exist the code with the highest priority will be the only code displayed:

-Status Code Description Priority
+STATUS C ODE DESCRIPTION PRIORITY

-1000 Channel A/D is disabled 1
+1000) Cl nannel A/D is disabled 1

-2000 Channel T/C is open 2
+2000) Channel T/C is open 2

 3000 Channel is over range 3

-4000 Channel is under range 4
+4000 hannel is under range 4

 5000 Channel is over limit 5

-6000 Channel is under limit 6
+6000 6000 Channel is under limit 6

+In addition to the "error" portion of the status code, the last digit in the code (or the only digit if a single digit code) is used to identify the thermocouple type that the channel is set to.
+The codes for the thermocouple types are:

+CODE Thermocouple Type

+0 J

+2 E

+4 K

+6 N

+8 R

+A C S T

+E В

-continued
+continued l